fluxcd/source-controller/docs/spec/v1beta2/ocirepositories.md

               azure.workload.identity/use: "true"
 ```

-To use Workload Identity, you have to install the Workload Identity
+Ensure Workload Identity is properly set up on your cluster and the mutating webhook is installed.
-mutating webhook and create an identity that has access to ACR.
+Create an identity that has access to ACR.
 Next, establish
 a federated identity between the source-controller ServiceAccount and the
 identity.
-Patch the source-controller Pod and ServiceAccount as shown in the patch
+Patch the source-controller Deployment and ServiceAccount as shown in the patch
 above.
 Please take a look at this [guide](https://azure.github.io/azure-workload-identity/docs/quick-start.html#6-establish-federated-identity-credential-between-the-identity-and-the-service-account-issuer--subject).

-##### AAD Pod Identity
+##### Deprecated: AAD Pod Identity

+**Note:** The AAD Pod Identity project will be archived in [September 2023](https://github.com/Azure/aad-pod-identity#-announcement),
+and you are advised to use Workload Identity instead.

 When using aad-pod-identity to enable access to ACR, add the following patch to
 your bootstrap repository, in the `flux-system/kustomization.yaml` file: